 Creamy Mushroom Sauce with Pappardelle Pasta- 20-minute meal.
 This vegetarian meal will fill you up and still make you reach for a second helping!
 The simple ingredients make this dish quick to make in a pinch of time.

 Why I love this pappardelle recipe

 This recipe reminds me of autumn in Tuscany.
 Creamy mushroom sauce with pasta is a classic Italian pasta dish with hearty mushrooms and a velvety creamy sauce.

 Making a creamy homemade mushroom sauce from scratch is simple!
 The mascarpone, heavy cream, and reserved pasta water thicken the sauce without having to use flour or make a roux that often makes a dish too heavy.

 This creamy mushroom pasta is a quick and easy weeknight dinner that tastes as if it came from your favorite local Italian restaurant!

 All you need is a few simple ingredients to make this delicious vegetarian pasta dish.

 - Olive oil is the best oil for a rich flavor while sautéing.

 - Mushrooms give it a delicious earthy taste and you won't miss the meat at all.
 Feel free to mix up the variety of mushrooms you use.

 - Onion gets sautéed with mushrooms and spinach to add a mellow sweet undertone

 - Garlic adds a nice earthy and spicy taste.

 - Mascarpone Cheese mildly sweet, almost nutty flavor with a fresh buttery character.
 Mascarpone is less tangy when compared to ricotta and American cream cheese.

-- Parmigiano Cheese (parmesan cheese) classic Italian-aged cheese that gives any dish that is final Italian touch!
+- Parmigiano Cheese (parmesan cheese) is classic Italian-aged cheese that gives any dish that is final Italian touch!

 - Heavy cream creates a smooth and luxurious sauce.

 - Pappardelle pasta is thick and glorious egg pasta noodles.

 - Fresh thyme adds an earthy, minty, slightly lemony flavor.